Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_relnotes.md

 The following enhancements are available in this Amplify Central WebUI update:

+* A Trial Experience is available to new free trail users to experience the features of Amplify Central.

 ## Fixed issues

 The following issues are fixed in this Amplify Central update:

 * **Private key and Public key transposed in amplify-agents-keys secret**.
 Previously when installing the agents with helm charts, the public and private keys were inverted in the helm which prevented the agent to start.
 Now, public and private keys are correctly setup and the agents can start.
 * **CLI - Incorrect cloudformation_properties.json generated for AWS Agent**.
 After the uplift of the Service Account from Platform to Central, the cloud formation template expected the service account to start with "DOSA_" which is not the case with a platform service account.
 Now this check has been removed and the cloud formation template can be executed correctly.
+* **CLI - Authentication timeout**.
+The Axway Central CLI will not timeout with an "Authentication" error if a Central CLI command is issued within the 30 minute timeout window.

 ## Known limitations